Micro Frontend Architecture (MFE)

 What is Micro Frontend (MFE) Architecture?

-In recent years, microservices have become popular in software development.
+In recent years, microservices have become popular in web application development.
 They help make applications more scalable, flexible, and quick.
-This trend significantly impacted front-end development.
-It eventually led to the creation of micro frontend architecture.
+This trend significantly impacted frontend development, eventually leading to the creation of micro frontend architecture.

 With older, monolithic applications, any front-end changes could cause problems for the entire app.
 This problem makes it hard to scale and update the app.
 By breaking frontend components into micro frontends, developers can work without causing issues for other application parts.